View Document Text

 Custody services provided

-B&G has a Best Execution Committee that meets semi-annually to review brokers.
-We also
+B&G maintains a Best Execution Committee, which meets semi-annually to review brokers.
+We

-engage with an outside provider for quantitative best execution analysis.
+also engage with an independent provider for quantitative best execution analysis.

 Clients that direct brokerage reduce our ability to seek best execution and negotiate